Henrike Lähnemann: Career

 Lähnemann worked at the University of Tübingen, where she gained her Venia legendi in German Philology with a study of the Book of Judith in German medieval literature.
-She spent a year as a Feodor Lynen Research Fellow at the University of Oxford and a semester as Visiting Professor at the University of Zurich.
+She spent a year as a Feodor Lynen Research Fellow at the University of Oxford and a semester as visiting professor at the University of Zurich.
 Between 2006 and 2014 she held the Chair of German Studies at Newcastle University, and was also Head of the German Section in Newcastle's School of Modern Languages.
-In 2010, the German Research Foundation nominated her for AcademiaNet, the database of profiles of leading women scientists; she also chaired Women in German Studies 2009-2015.
+In 2010, the German Research Foundation nominated her for AcademiaNet, the database of profiles of leading women scientists; she also chaired Women in German Studies between 2009 and 2015.
 In 2015, she was appointed to the Chair of Medieval German Language and Literature at the University of Oxford.
-2015-2024, she spends two months a year as a Senior Research Fellow at FRIAS, made possible by co-funding of the Chair by the VolkswagenStiftung, the DAAD, and the University of Freiburg.
+Between 2015 and 2024 she spent two months each year based at FRIAS as a Senior Research Fellow, made possible by co-funding of the Oxford chair by the VolkswagenStiftung, the DAAD, and the University of Freiburg.